What are my options if my aircraft is not listed on the AML?

 What level of GPS integration is supported?

-The AV-30 provides an RS-232 receive line for “aviation” or “moving map” output provided by virtually every panel mount GPS navigator in service.
+The AV-30 natively provides an RS-232 receive line for “aviation” or “moving map” output provided by virtually every panel mount GPS navigator in service.
 This data is broadcast by the GPS navigator and no data is sent from the AV-30 back to the GPS unit.
-NMEA is also supported, which is output by most hand-held GPS [...]
+NMEA is also supported, which is output by most hand-held [...]

 Is AV-30 approved for primary IFR navigation?